cbornet/IT-Blog/_posts/DataScience/2017-09-05-python-profiling.md

 author: julien.jouganous
 categories: [ en, data science ]
 image: "assets/images/DataScience/python_profiling_blog.jpg"
+precontent: "_Bruno Goutorbe, Chief Data Scientist at Cdiscount_<br>
+_Julien Jouganous, Data Scientist at Cdiscount_"
 ---
-_Bruno Goutorbe, Chief Data Scientist at Cdiscount_<br>
-_Julien Jouganous, Data Scientist at Cdiscount_

 Sometimes, computational performances become a crucial point in production algorithms.
 That's especially true in data science where proof of concept pieces of code can have a poor scalability in terms of computation time as well as resource (CPU, memory) use.